-- 14.8 Where Council determines that the creation of a Council role is appropriate, the role will be advertised and filled using the merit-based recruitment and selection process. - 14.9 Where budgetary or funding variations may have a negative impact on employment levels, the parties will confer in a timely fashion to consider options to manage such impact on individual employees affected. - 14.10 After 12 months equivalent full-time employment, temporary and casual employees may apply for permanent employment in their role.
-In determining such an application for permanent employment, Council will consider the: - (i) ongoing requirement for the work to be performed - (ii) existence of ongoing funding for the role - (iii) suitability of the employee's skills and performance - (iv) long-term needs of Council. - 14.11 Where an employee's skills are considered not appropriate for permanent employment, but the employee's temporary or casual employment is maintained, access to learning and development opportunities will be provided.
-Further reviews of the status of temporary and casual employees may take place at six-month intervals. - 15.
-Business growth through partnering arrangements and alliances - 15.1 We agree to expand and develop new services for the community and other customers, especially in the South East Queensland region, building on the skills of employees and current infrastructure, through joint ventures with government, businesses and community agencies.
+- 14.9 Where budgetary or funding variations may have a negative impact on employment levels, the parties will confer in a timely fashion to consider options to manage such impact on individual employees affected. - 14.10 After 12 months' equivalent full-time employment, temporary or casual employees may apply for permanent employment in their role.
+In determining such an application for permanent employment, Council will respond in writing to the employee with consideration of the following: - (i) whether there is an ongoing requirement for the work to be performed; and - (ii) the existence of ongoing funding for the role; and - (iii) the suitability of the employee's skills and performance; and - (iv) the long-term needs of Council. - 14.11 Where an employee makes such a request, Council will not adversely treat the employee for making such a request.
+Nothing in this clause prevents Council at any point from permanently appointing a temporary employee to the role for which they have been selected via full merit based recruitment, giving consideration to the above criteria. - 14.12 Where an employee's skills are considered not appropriate for permanent employment, but the employee's temporary or casual employment is maintained, access to learning and development opportunities will be provided.
+Further reviews of the status of temporary and casual employees may take place at six-month intervals. - 14.13 Roles which are advertised internally will be open to applications from labour hire (agency contractors) who have been engaged within Council's operation for a period of 12 months full-time equivalent or more.
+To be clear, labour hire (agency contractors) are not covered by this Agreement, however where an application for an internally advertised role is received from a labour hire (agency contractor), the application may be considered as part of the closed merit selection process as for an internal candidate.
+In the case of appointments made under this provision, appeal rights under the ARC constitution will not apply.

+15 Business growth through partnering arrangements and alliances

+- 15.1 The Parties agree to expand and develop new services for the community and other customers, especially in the South East Queensland region, building on the skills of employees and current infrastructure, through joint ventures with government, businesses and community agencies.
 Strategic alliances, joint venture and partnering arrangements that supplement and complement Council's resources will help to secure jobs in Council, expand career opportunities and introduce new skills to our workforce.
-Some of these arrangements will be established to grow the businesses and will be conducted on the basis of extending Council's services and Council employment. - 15.2 In cases where Council employees are seconded to joint venture enterprises and other similar arrangements for periods of up to two years, employees will: - (i) have their rights and entitlements preserved - (ii) be paid at the relevant Brisbane City Council rates (or better) - (iii) be engaged under similar conditions - (iv) not have their career options limited - (v) have the right to return to their previous role, or an equivalent role, at the conclusion of the secondment. - 16.
-Transmission of business - 16.1 This clause will apply where the Council: - (i) proposes to transmit to a new employer the business or any part of the business covered by this Agreement - (ii) transmits to a new employer the business or any part of the business covered by this Agreement. - 16.2 Where the Council proposes to transmit the business or any part of the business, the Council shall: - (i) notify the employees affected and the unions of the proposed transmission; and - (ii) discuss with the employees affected and the unions the effect of the transmission of business.
-The discussion will commence as soon as practicable after a decision has been made by the Council to transmit the business or part of the business - (iii) Council will make every effort to find reasonable alternative employment for employees impacted by this change, either through retraining and placement or suitable roles in the new service provider.
+Some of these arrangements will be established to grow the businesses and will be conducted on the basis of extending Council's services and Council employment. - 15.2 In cases where Council employees are seconded to joint venture enterprises and other similar arrangements for periods of up to two years, employees will: - (i) have their rights and entitlements preserved - (ii) be paid at the relevant Brisbane City Council rates (or better) - (iii) be engaged under similar conditions

+- (iv) not have their career options limited - (v) have the right to return to their previous role, or an equivalent role, at the conclusion of the secondment.

+16 Transmission of business